vlstill/tedi/memory-models.md

 Its primary goal is to ensure that programs which cannot observe data races under sequential consistency will execute as if running under sequential consistency (the data race free guarantee) \cite{javamm_popl_Manson2005}.
 The primary means of synchronization in Java are mutexes (called monitors in Java), synchronized sections of code (which use monitors internally), and volatile variables, which roughly correspond to sequentially consistent atomics in C++11.

-Furthermore, as Java strives to be memory safe, it also defines behavior of programs with data races.
+Furthermore, as Java strives to be memory safe, it also defines behaviour of programs with data races.
-This behavior is rather peculiar, as it is primarily concerned with prohibiting *out-of-thin-air* values -- values which, informally speaking, depend cyclically on themselves.
+This behaviour is rather peculiar, as it is primarily concerned with prohibiting *out-of-thin-air* values -- values which, informally speaking, depend cyclically on themselves.
 These values are primarily prohibited to avoid forging pointers to invalid memory or memory which should be otherwise inaccessible to a given thread \cite{javamm_popl_Manson2005}.

 #### Out-of-Thin-Air Values

-The problem with out-of-thin-air values is that it is sometimes hard to draw a line between behavior in which value occurs as a result of a well established compiler optimization and where it undesirably occurs out of pure speculation.
+The problem with out-of-thin-air values is that it is sometimes hard to draw a line between behaviour in which value occurs as a result of a well established compiler optimization and where it undesirably occurs out of pure speculation.
 To that end \cite{javamm_popl_Manson2005} uses a definition which is based on *justifying executions* -- a kind of inductive definition in which more relaxed executions are iteratively built from less relaxed executions.
 While this semantics intended to allow wide range of optimizations, it later turned out that it disallows certain reasonable optimizations \cite{Cenciarelli2007, Sevcik2008, Torlak2010}.

 Indeed the task of disallowing out-of-thin-air values while allowing optimizations is hard and there is no consensus on this topic.
-For example, the C++11 memory model allows these behaviors but at the same time states that implementations are discouraged to exhibit them \cite{cppmemmod}.
+For example, the C++11 memory model allows these behaviours but at the same time states that implementations are discouraged to exhibit them \cite{cppmemmod}.
 The framework for description of hardware memory models introduced in \cite{Alglave2010_fences} disallows out-of-thin-air values based on data and control dependencies.
 This is too strict for use in programming language memory models as these dependencies are changed by optimizers.
-It might be acceptable for hardware memory models where dependencies are more explicit and no current hardware exhibits this behavior, but \cite{Flur2016} mentions that this behavior is intentionally left allowed by the ARMv8 memory model, in accordance with intents of the hardware architects.
+It might be acceptable for hardware memory models where dependencies are more explicit and no current hardware exhibits this behaviour, but \cite{Flur2016} mentions that this behaviour is intentionally left allowed by the ARMv8 memory model, in accordance with intents of the hardware architects.
 An alternative specification of semantics which aims at avoiding this problem was shown in \cite{PichonPharabod2016}, proposing new formalization of a fragment of C++11.

 # Memory Models and Compilers {#sec:compilers}